Analysis Methodology

 Here’s how it works: Form a matrix (a grid of numbers) with columns representing Members of Congress and rows also representing Members of Congress.
 Do this for the House and Senate separately.
 We include (co)sponsorship from the current and previous two Congresses, so between four and six years of data.
 For the Senate, you have a 100x100 table.
 In each cell of the table, put the number of times the senator for the row cosponsored a bill introduced by the senator for the column.
 Or if it's the same senator in the row and column, put in the number of bills he or she introduced.
 Then compute the singular value decomposition of the matrix (which is how Principal Components Analysis is often done).

-Every square matrix has a singular value decomposition.
-The magic is in how you interpret it.
-The singular value decomposition takes one matrix and gives you back three: called u, s, and v-transpose.
-V-transpose can be interpreted as a set of scores for each Member of Congress on a new set of dimensions.
-The dimensions are ranked in order by how much of the original data they explain.
-We have found that the second dimension best corresponds with ideology.
+Every square matrix has a singular value decomposition which can be interpreted as a set of sets of scores for each Member of Congress, each set a ranking on different dimension.
+The dimensions are themselves ranked in order by how much of the original data they explain.
+We have found that the second dimension best corresponds with what people generally consider political ideology.
 We use the scores from that dimension in our charts.

-Each score is a number.
-It’s entirely arbitrary whether liberal or conservative is positive or negative — the original matrix is blind to actual information like that.
-In fact, there’s no guarantee that these numbers even have anything to do with liberal- and conversative-ness.
-All it tells us is how to separate Members of Congress into two groups, or more precisely how to spread them out along a spectrum in a way that explains their record of cosponsorship.
-But in practice it captures ideology very well.
+The analysis is blind to actual information like what the legislation is about or what party each Member of Congress is affiliated with.
+In fact, there’s no guarantee that the scores have anything to do with liberal- or conversative-ness or any other standard frame for political ideology.
+All it tells us is how to spread Members of Congress out along a spectrum in a way that explains their record of cosponsorship.
+But in practice it captures left-right ideology very well.

 Data